The BEST Flourless Chocolate Cake Recipe (Sonia has done it again)

 ***Note: see below for where I added a second flourless chocolate cake option for you!

-A few weeks ago Sonia said she’s been wanting to try this flourless chocolate cake recipe (and therefore a gluten-free chocolate cake recipe!) and wondered if I wanted her to take pictures for a valentines dessert on my blog.
+Sonia has done it again.
+A few weeks ago she said she’s been wanting to try making this and brought over the best flourless chocolate cake recipe!
+Then she asked if I wanted her to take pictures for a valentines dessert on my blog.
 Can you believe what great friends I have?!

 That’s not all.

 The kids had a snow day today, so she and her boys came over to play with our kids, and she brought the chocolate cake for us to have with our coffee this morning!
 (We loved our chat over coffee even if my kids did keep interrupting our sentences.)

 Since she’s more creative and artsy than I am, she asked if I had berries or mint leaves so we could add more interest to the picture.
 I’ve got to remember to get my brain to think like Sonia’s when I’m taking all my blog pictures, don’t I?!

 Do you wonder how it tasted?

 It tasted as good as it looks, with just the right amount of sweetness.
 It had the consistency of a fudgy chocolate brownie.
 I even had some real whipped cream to go on top!
 Some vanilla ice cream would be perfect too!